rashidshafeev/delegate-mcp/docs/TROUBLESHOOTING.md

 ### Claude
 - We've implemented special JSON serialization to work around Claude's JSON parsing issues
 - If still encountering problems, check logs for exact JSON format issues
-- The latest fixes (as of commit 71451520) include enhanced array handling and string escaping
+- Our latest fixes (as of commits 126c382f and 50551b2e) include character-level string escaping and strict JSON construction
 - Use the debug:json script to test JSON formatting in isolation

 ### Other Clients